-As the weather turns colder we’re always after ideas that we can do inside in the warm and these winter tree painting ideas for kids are a great place to start, I’m sharing three winter tree crafts today but I’d love to hear what ideas you and your kids come up with for making some easy winter art!
+As the weather turns colder we’re always after ideas that we can do inside in the warm and these winter tree art ideas for kids are a great place to start.
+I’m sharing lots of winter tree crafts today that you can make without paintbrushes so have a look round your craft box and see what you can find to make these.

 Today’s activity uses one of our free templates to help make it that bit quicker for you to set up so that you can concentrate instead on having fun and getting creative.